You want smart political talk without the meltdowns?

 And you were very good about this when we did TV last night.

-I mean if the law is you get to vote early, we had better be competitive at voting early.
+I mean, if the law is you get to vote early, we had better be competitive at voting early.

-If the law in Oregon and Washington and Colorado is it's going to be ballot, you know, they're gonna sit have have all of it by mail, you better get to be really good at competing by mail.
+If the law in Oregon and Washington and Colorado is it's going to be ballot, you know, they're going to have all of it by mail.

-As you know, we've been doing this America's New Majority Project.com where we put all sorts of focus groups and polls and what have you, and we have a huge cultural majority.
+As you know, we've been doing this America's New MajorityProject.com, where we put all sorts of focus groups and polls and what have you.

-You see, look, I think uh one of the issues that I think we've got to look at.
+You see, look, I think one of the issues that I think we've got to look at, how is it in Florida Republicans have embraced early voting, mail-in voting?

-It now they have checks and balances in Florida.
+Now they have checks and balances in Florida.

-They have voter ID and signature verification requirements, uh, which I think is great, and they even give you an opportunity, let's say you I don't write the same anymore.
+And they even give you an opportunity, let's say you, I don't write the same anymore.

-Um you can't make up a system that bad as as they have out there, and yet people seem to be okay with it, otherwise I would assume they'd change it.
+And when that happens, we'll let you know you can't make up a system that bad as they have out there, and yet people seem to be okay with it.

-Well, I think that requires a real campaign to change it, and of course one of the problems you have if the people who control the voting system are against you fixing it, it gets harder to do.
+And of course, one of the problems you have, if the people who control the voting system are against you fixing it, it gets harder to do.

 I mean, huge.

-We had a similar experience in Texas, we had a similar experience in Ohio, we had a similar experience in Iowa.
+We had a similar experience in Iowa.

-So one of the things the party ought to do is go look at the winners and find out what are they doing right.
+So one of the things the party ought to do is go look at the winners and find out what are they doing right and then say, so how do we change that at the national level?

 And how do we change it in the states where we're currently not doing it right?

-And I think they'd be surprised how much they could learn, not just from the governors, but the state legislators, the the congressional delegation.
+And I think they'd be surprised how much they could learn, not just from the governors, but the state legislators, the congressional delegation.

-You know, as it's ironic.
+You know, it's ironic.

-The Republican majority, you could argue, was made up in part by Florida and New York and California, where we were gaining seats from the Democrats.
+The Republican majority, you could argue, was made up in part by Florida, New York, and California, where we were gaining seats from the Democrats, something that people would not have predicted a year ago or two years ago.

-Uh in Pennsylvania, they have a higher percentage of people leaving the state than going into the state.
+In Pennsylvania, they have a higher percentage of people leaving the state than going into the state.

-Uh and then you look at Florida.
+And then you look at Florida.

-I mean, Florida fifty-six percent inbound.
+I mean, Florida, 56% inbound.

 And then you have people moving to the Carolinas.